ekzhang/ekzhang.github.io/_projects/vae-cnn-mnist.md

     </p>
     <p>
-      This is a neural network that encodes 28&times;28 images of handwritten characters in a 6-dimensional latent space using unsupervised learning.
-It consists of two parts: an encoder network that puts the input through several convolutional and downsampling layers to extract latent variables, and a decoder network that takes latent variables and a label to reconstruct the original image, minimizing mean squared error.
-After adding some trained Gaussian noise to the latent space, the result is sometimes called a
+      This is a neural network that encodes 28&times;28 images of handwritten characters in a 6-dimensional latent space using deep learning.
+It consists of two parts: an encoder block that puts the input through several convolutional and downsampling layers to extract latent variables, and a decoder block that takes latent variables and a label to reconstruct the original image, minimizing mean squared error.
+During the training process, we add some Gaussian noise to the latent space, which is the so-called "reparameterization trick" of a
       <a
         href="https://papers.nips.cc/paper/5775-learning-structured-output-representation-using-deep-conditional"
-        >conditional variational autoencoder</a
+        >variational autoencoder</a
       >.
     </p>
     <p>
       I implemented the model in Keras and trained it on a dataset of over 400,000 handwritten characters.
-You can see the results in the web demo below, which stitches the outputs together on a canvas.
-Without any prior knowledge, we can isolate the six most important distinguishing characteristics of a person's handwriting.
-You could use this to copy anyone's writing style given a sample!
+You can see the results in the web demo below, which stitches the outputs together onto a canvas.
+Without any prior knowledge, the model is able to isolate six of the most important characteristics in human handwriting.
     </p>
     <p class="font-weight-bold">
       Links: